littlefiveflowerstarfish/flood/README.md

 1.  **Feature Engineering:**  Extensive feature engineering is performed, focusing on:
     *   Rolling means of precipitation and lagged precipitation differences.
-    *   Days since the last rain.
-    *   Soil moisture estimation.
-    *   Time to peak value.

 2.  **Modeling:**
     *   An initial rule-based baseline.
     *   XGBoost models are trained with increasingly complex features.
+    *   Use Gaussian smooth label regression as base margin to improve model performance.
-    *   An image model (details not provided) is used for location-based classification.
+    *   An image model is used for location-based classification.

 3.  **Normalization:**  The `normalize` function adjusts predictions, using the image model output to scale probabilities within each location.